Publishing Custom XML Events via HTTP¶

 - In the Single Simulation tab of the panel, select values as follows:

-Siddhi App Name
+Siddhi App Name:PublishHttpInXmlFormatWithCustomMappingStream Name:SweetProductionStream

 - In the name field and amount fields, enter

-respectively.
+toffeeand50.0respectively.
 Then click Send to send the event. - Send more events.

 Send events using the CURL command¶

-Send event to the HTTP endpoint defined via the publish.url
+Send event to the HTTP endpoint defined via the publish.url in the Sink configuration by issuing the following CURL command

 curl -X POST -d '{"streamName": "SweetProductionStream", "siddhiAppName": "PublishHttpInXmlFormatWithCustomMapping","data": ['toffee', 67.43]}' http://localhost:9390/simulation/single -H 'content-type: text/plain'